Docs

 5. Customize

-Components are copied directly into your project, so you can customize them however you want:
+Components are copied directly into your project, so you can customize markup, classes, and behavior.

 <!-- resources/views/components/button.blade.php -->